01-edu/public/subjects/ai/nlp-scraper/README.md

 Entertainment or Politics.
 To do so, a labelled dataset is provided: [training data](bbc_news_train.csv) and [test data](bbc_news_test.csv).
 From this dataset, build a classifier that learns to detect the right topic in the article.
-The trained model should be stored as `topic_classifier.pkl`.
-Make sure the model can be used easily (with the preprocessing pipeline built for instance) because the audit requires the auditor to test the model.
+Save the training process to a python file because the audit requires the auditor to test the model.
+To proceed with the following instructions, save the model as `topic_classifier.pkl`.

 Save the plot of learning curves (`learning_curves.png`) in `results` to prove that the model is trained correctly and not overfitted.